anbrjohn/Misc/ShallowBach/README.md

 [One-hot track number, normalized delta time, relative pitch, boolean on/off]
 ```

+Relativizing the pitch is an approximate way to transpose pieces in different keys to be the same.
+However, this technically doesn't achieve that if a piece doesn't begin on the tonic. ([reddit](https://www.reddit.com/r/musictheory/comments/2pv3a7/why_arent_everyone_starting_songs_with_tonics/): "If you want to be a basic bitch you start with the tonic")
 I scraped [this site](http://www.bachcentral.com/midiindexcomplete.html) for Bach midis, and for now only processed the ones with 4 instrument tracks (64 files).
 I used a NN with 100-node LSTM and 2 more hidden layers of 100-nodes each.

 As a proof of concept, I trained this model for just one epoch.
 The good news is that its output is well-formatted (Bach joke: well-tempered) in that it can sucessfully be converted back into a midi file.
-It even seems to have somewhat complex rhythm and chords (perfect fourths), which I think is very promising!
-Still, it is a far cry from a fugue.
+It even seems to have somewhat complex rhythm and chords, which I think is very promising!
+It's odd to me that the chords are perfect fourths, which were considered dissonant in the time of Bach.
+At any rate, it is a far cry from a fugue.
 More like a cell phone ringtone... **There is a long way to go.**

 *Listen [here](https://soundcloud.com/user-758753778/1epoch)!* Converted to standard notation, this is what the model produced: